patrickcping/pingone-go-sdk-v2/management/docs/FormFido2.md

 ### NewFormFIDO2

-`func NewFormFIDO2(trigger EnumFormFIDO2Trigger, action EnumFormFIDO2Action, label string, ) *FormFIDO2`
+`func NewFormFIDO2(key string, trigger EnumFormFIDO2Trigger, action EnumFormFIDO2Action, label string, ) *FormFIDO2`

 NewFormFIDO2 instantiates a new FormFIDO2 object
 This constructor will assign default values to properties that have it defined,